vishalr-22/Talaash/README.md

 # Talaash - In Search of the Missing...
 ### __A facial recognition system for tracking missing children.__

+### Project has two Apps linked to each other:
+1. Talaash Mobile App(Flutter) : For Users to Report sighting of missing children.
+2. Talaash Web App(Flask) : For Admin of Talaash from Concerned Authority who can see alerts when sightings are reported by people in Talaash Mobile App.
 ## Google Maps used in our App for Sighting Location of missing child: